EricReinhart/OwlNest/README.md

 That's it in a nutshell.
 You can learn more by checking out the repository.

-I wanted to create an API, but I decided to make a separate project to showcase it.
+I wanted to create an API and Nginx, but I decided to make a separate project to showcase it.

-Have a nice day!
+# Have a nice day!

 ![screen](https://github.com/EricReinhart/OwlNest/assets/109595175/0329ff48-62f0-4680-827e-b1367580d727)